History Of The Corpse Reviver No.1

 While the corpse reviver dates back to the mid 1800s there is no real solid recipe for it till the 1930s.
-It is casually mentioned in publications during the 1800s but Harry Craddock from the American Bar in London is the one of the first to write down a solid recipe for it in his 1934 Savoy Cocktail book.
-His recipe is essentially a brandy Manhattan of the time and the only similarity between it and the corpse reviver #2 is its name.
-If this one is able to revive a dead body its because of its strength, then the second one is able to revive a dead body its because of how enjoyable and uplifting it’s taste is. two completely different drinks, both very good, but for different palates.
+It is casually mentioned in publications during the 1800s but Harry Craddock from the American Bar at the Savoy is the first to write down a solid recipe for it.
+Even though the Savoy Cocktail Book was published in 1934 it is a collection of the bars recipes dating from the 1890s to the 1930s, so the recipe could be from the 1800s.
+Also there is no similarity to this and the corpse reviver no.2 other than the name.
+The Corpse Reviver is said to be able to revive a dead body its because of its strength, but its actually a very good and balanced cocktail.

 The American Bar at the Savoy Hotel In London